brikis98/yevgeniy-brikman-homepage/_posts/2024-03-23-storm-front.md

 ## The not so good

-- There are no clear rules or limits on the magic used in the book, so the solution to many scenes is a brand new bit of magic that someone pulls off just in time (deus ex machina).
+- There are no clear rules or limits on the magic used in the book, so the solution to many scenes is a brand-new bit of magic that someone pulls off just in time (deus ex machina).

 - Sometimes funny, but sometimes very cheesy.